 // See logging section for details to view the SQL

-// See troubleshooting section if you have issues with the initial setup.
+// See troubleshooting section if you have issues.

 SimpleJdbcMapper should always be prepared in a Spring application context and given to services as a bean reference.
-It maintains state, for example caches table meta-data, insert/update SQL etc.
+It maintains state for example it caches insert/update SQL etc.

 Examples for different databases below.
 Depending on the versions of springboot/database/driver, there could be some differences to the properties.
 The properties are same as datasource properties used to configure Spring JdbcClient/JdbcTemplate.